Black Arts Movement (1965-1975)

 Prominent Figures of the Black Arts Movement at the National Archives

 Marguerite “Maya” Johnson was born in St. Louis, Missouri.
 She was a writer, poet, activist, and actress.
 Angelou was exposed to the Civil Rights Movement and African culture during the 1960s.
 In the 1970s, she began her writing career, focusing on stories and anecdotes based on her life, Blackness, and feminism.
 In 1993, Angelou became the first poet to recite a poem at a presidential inauguration since 1961.
-Records at the National Archives related to Maya Angelou consist of appearances at Federal events and her time on tour with the Porgy & Bess production.
+Records at the National Archives related to Maya Angelou consist of appearances at Federal events and her time on tour with a production of Porgy & Bess.

 Angelou Reciting "On the Pulse of Morning" at the Inauguration of President Clinton, January 20, 1993; Photo ID: P00162_24; William J. Clinton Presidential Library